Are you having doubts about hiring one photographer or two?

 When I started photographing weddings here in the Riviera Maya Mexico, I started doing something a little radical: I started photographing them alone.
 Most of them had only 20-30 guests.
 I didn’t know any other good photographers I could trust to be my second photographer and I was confident that I could do it alone.
 And, I was right.

-In Canada I would never have considered shooting solo: the guys generally get ready a car drive from where the girls are; the number of guests is far higher; I needed someone to hold reflectors as the light there is totally different than here; the weddings were 8-12 hours long and to be honest, no one can be 100% on top of their game for 8-12 hours and at times I would need to let my assistant take the lead for some down time.
+In Canada I would never have considered shooting solo: the guys generally get ready a car drive from where the girls are; the number of guests is far higher; I needed someone to hold reflectors as the light there is totally different than here; the weddings were 8-12 hours long and to be honest, no one can be 100% on top of their game for 8-12 hours and at times I would need to let my assistant take the lead for some downtime.
 Here is it is completely different: everyone gets ready on the same property; the weddings generally have fewer guests; the weddings are far shorter (the average day being 4-5 hours); and the light here is amazing so I do not need reflectors or off-camera lights to get the work you see on my website, so for most couples, hiring a second photographer is simply an unnecessary extra expense.

-However, there are times when I would suggest having a second photographer:
+Times when I would suggest having a second photographer:

 1) When getting-ready images are really important to you.